Welcome to the Bayfield

 The Archives & Heritage Centre is at 20 Main St. N. (next to the public library).

-Between September and June, we are open by appointment.
+Between September and June, we are open by appointment only.
 Please email bhsmembers@gmail.com to make arrangements.

 We accept e-transfers at etransfers.bhs@gmail.com for donations, memberships and special orders.
 In the comments section of the transfer, please enter your name and address, and items you are paying for.
 Don't forget to send your password.